DETAILED ACTION

 Claim 1 recites:

-“generating a second set of candidate medical findings by subjecting the medical image to a second medical findings detection process, the second medical findings detection process being different than the first medical findings detection process and having a higher sensitivity level than the first medical findings detection process”, which can be reasonably interpreted as a second human observer viewing a displayed image and mentally generating a second set of candidate medical findings according to a second visual perception detection process;
+“generating a second set of candidate medical findings by subjecting the medical image to the second medical findings detection process, the second medical findings detection process being different than the first medical findings detection process and the second sensitivity level being a higher sensitivity level than the first sensitivity level of the first medical findings detection process”, which can be reasonably interpreted as a second human observer viewing a displayed image and mentally generating a second set of candidate medical findings according to a second visual perception detection process;

 This judicial exception is not integrated into a practical application because additional elements of: